ozzysmithjones/ozzysmithjones.github.io/README.md

 Dystopia is a Rougelike set underground, there's Aliens, wurms and strange diseases that can infect the player.
 Some Items are cursed, such as a god living within an Item or a laser gun that makes you age.

+## Development

+With a fixed time of three months, me and one sound designer had to create a video game.
+We had one theme: Climate.
+For a small games jam, a restricting theme helps you to come up with an idea, even if that idea wasn't very good.
+But, for a 3 month game, it was quite hard to come up with something that we liked, that fit the theme, and showed our skills.
+After a week of thinking, we decided to make a rougelike beacuse: it was technical enough, A lot of varied audio could be created,and with enough style it could fit the theme.
+We envisioned this dark, gloomy rougelike with a nuclear holocaust theme, what could go wrong, right?

+We spent the next week planning and gathering research.
+What we didn't fully realise was that we also had to market to an audience.
+This game was going to be marked by the college, so we spent all of our time doing market research and a style guide for points.
+Tom never did any planning beacuse "he just didn't need one" ,apparently, so I had to help him plan out his work, given how long it takes him to complete a song, or sound effect.

+The next few weeks were especially difficult.
+Given the way I planned the project, the most important tasks(procedural generation, pathfinding, AI, inventory systems) were also the most difficult.
+These had to be done at the start.
+This meant that the artwork had to be done by the sound specialist, who worked with me in the past.
+Every day I would work into the night improving the dungeon generation, or making the pathfinding in _visual scripting_ while Tom would give me art assets.
+Regular meet-ups and blog posts would be made about meeting milestones.
+I had to learn to be very patient, but very vigilant with work over a long period.

+Eventually I had one bug, this one bug involved a crash on startup, but I couldn't find the source of the bug.
+I had to re-code the procedural dungeon generation, and fix the pathfinding system several times before it was resolved. this meant that we missed a couple of weeks of development.
+Luckily, I planned 4 weeks spare in-case of events like this.
+Even when everything worked, I looked at the game we created and realised that it was terrible.

+The artwork was atrocituous, no artist on team, most of our artwork came from the sound specialist.
+The main mechanic(using food as a resource) was badly balanced with the abilities currently in the game.
+The enemies provided no interesting decision making, beacuse they were too simple.
+Everything was working but playing atrocioustly.
+The game obviously needed several weeks of polish, but we didn't have several weeks.
+With market research, I also realised that rougelikes were an already crowded market, so if I was making this game for real, it would not succeed.

+Despite the hit of low-motivation, I re-planned the middle of my project and worked as diligantly as I could. creating an inventory system, player progression and even curses.
+The game right now is alright, it has a lot of flaws, but the themes pretty good.
+If I could do this again- I would never do this again.
+Still, I learned great teamwork skills and general project experience.

 ## How it works